Arthur sat atop a multi-story car pack watching the chaos beneath him.

-These were just some of the responses ‘Angelicana’ heard when she picked out the damned for death.
+These were just some of the responses ‘Angelicana’ heard when she picked out the damned.
 Angelicana loved her job.
-The wiping out and cleansing of planets and their inhabitants.
+Wiping out and cleansing planets and their inhabitants.
 Though it had its downsides.

 For one, He always took his recreational creations too far did God.

-He got bored of course with the whole Earth game and had been sleeping for quite some time.
-When he awoke, he was pissed off with what he saw of this planet and decided to stamp it out all out.
+He got bored with the whole Earth game and had been sleeping for quite some time.
+When he awoke, he was pissed off with what he saw of this planet and decided to stamp it out.

-The only draw back was the instruction to save a few, to preserve a sample of the species.
-They would be transported to another planet inhabited by many other species whose planets and civilisations had suffered the same fate.
-Then the God child would watch on with slight fascination, which species would survive (he also got annoyed if too many survived and…well you can guess what came next).
+The only drawback was the instruction to save a few.
+To preserve a sample of the species who would be transported to another planet, inhabited by many other species whose planets and civilisations had suffered the same fate.
+The God child would watch on with fascination, over which species would survive (he also got annoyed if too many survived and…well you can guess what came next).

-Angelicana was tasked with picking any old religious group at random.
+Angelicana was tasked with picking the samples.
 It was here in this city; a small congregation of a cult named The One Truth, that Angelicana had settled upon.
-They believed in Armageddon and a Paradise to follow, for them as ‘The Chosen.’
+They believed in Armageddon and a Paradise to follow, just exclusively for them, as ‘The Chosen.’

 But they’d do.

-As she dropped another wailing lump of flesh from the night sky and delighted in it's splattering thud on asphalt, Angelicana opened the portal.
+As she dropped another wailing lump of flesh from the night sky and delighted in it's thud onto asphalt, Angelicana opened a portal.

 Angelicana did a quick headcount of The Chosen as they headed towards the portal.
 There were precisely one hundred and forty-four of them.
 God really liked that number.
 He was obsessive about it.
-Had to be precisely one hundred and forty-four.
-He always had the same number of every ruling species saved from each planet.
+Had to be precisely one hundred and forty-four of every ruling species, preserved from each planet laid to waste.
 It was an exact collection.

 Nobody knew why or dared to ask but you could guarantee in various scenarios he’d want one hundred and forty-four.
 He loved cups of tea for instance.
-But he could never have one cosmic sized cup of tea, but rather one hundred and forty-four smaller cups of tea.
+But he could never have one cosmic sized cup of tea, but rather one hundred and forty-four smaller cups.